About

 Public Notices

-Public Notice of FY 2023 Revised Public Housing Admissions for Continued Occupancy Plan (ACOP) and New Non-Public Housing Over-Income (NPHOI) Residential Lease
+Public Notice of 2026 Revised Low-Income Public Housing Admissions and Continued Occupancy Plan (ACOP)

-In accordance with federal law and regulation, the Housing Authority of the City of Pittsburgh (HACP) is revising its Public Housing Admissions for Continued Occupancy Plan (ACOP) and has created a Non-Public Housing Over-Income (NPHOI) Residential Lease, which was modeled …
+In accordance with federal law and regulation, the Housing Authority of the City of Pittsburgh (HACP) is revising its Public Housing Admissions and Continued Occupancy Plan (ACOP).
+The proposed date for implementation is Wednesday, April 1, 2026.
+The proposed revisions to …